gerald1248/openshift-linter/README.md

 Docker
 ------
-`openshift-linter` is intended to run on `FROM scratch` Docker containers.
-To trigger a Linux build, build the image and run it, run:
+`openshift-linter` is intended for Docker images built from scratch.
+To trigger a Linux build, build the image and run it, enter:
 ```
 $ gulp build-docker
 ```